jeffreydeanyoung/DataCleaningCourseProject/CodeBook.md

 ##       2. HARUS_SummaryData.txt

-          Same as dataset 1 (collapsed by subject/activity).
-Means of all measurement variables are computed by subject and activity, giving one record per subject/activity and 66 parameter variables as above.
+          Same as dataset 1, collapsed by subject/activity.
+Means of all measurement variables are computed by subject and activity, giving one record per subject/activity and 66 parameter variables as above (180 total observations).